TheRatest/hlae-observer-tools/README.md

 This repository includes binaries from a modified fork of Half-Life Advanced Effects (HLAE), licensed under the MIT License.

+This application uses Avalonia UI, licensed under the MIT License.

 See THIRD_PARTY_LICENSES.md for details.